TheWicklowWolf/ChannelTube/README.md

 ## Sync Schedule

-Use a comma-separated list of hours to search for new videos (e.g., 2, 20 will initiate a video search at 2 AM and 8 PM).
+Use a comma-separated list of hours to search for new videos (e.g. `2, 20` will initiate a video search at 2 AM and 8 PM).

 ## Media Server Integration (optional)